Core concepts

 // '/api/users'

-const usersUrl = useUsersUrl();
+const usersUrl = getUsersUrl();

 // '/api-v2/users'

-const usersUrlV2 = useUsersUrl();
+const usersUrlV2 = getUsersUrl();

 Summary

 And that's all there is to know about contexts.
-Contexts are invaluable for accessing semi-global state, such as an api or database client, so while they are not technically a core part of the signals powering Signalium, they are a crucial component for writing signal-based apps ergonomically, and that's why they're included.
+Contexts are invaluable for accessing semi-global state, such as an api or database client, so while they are not technically a core part of the Signals powering Signalium, they are a crucial component for writing Signal-based apps ergonomically, and that's why they're included.

 Previous

-Subscriptions and Watchers
+Relays and Watchers